 I am a huge fan of Esther Hicks and the Law of Attraction mainly because it makes so much sense to me.
 The concept is basically ‘what you think about you bring about’ and if you are all doom and gloom, then guess what?
 That’s mostly what shows up in your life.

 I had a fantastic conversation with a friend Pam who has been overweight all of her adult life, tried everything to lose it as well, without success.
 She loves to exercise, drinks lots of water, is into alternative health and the Law of Attraction, is active, fun loving, gets out lots but still this is the one thing that has niggled her and her whole family actually, all their lives.

-I was reading an article recently (link down below if you are interested), which spoke about eating disorders and the psychological aspect of binging in terms of the emotional reasons people pick up that block of chocolate and eat the whole thing.
+I was reading an article recently (link below) talking about eating disorders and emotional eating.
+It covered the psychological aspect of binge eating in terms of the emotional reasons people pick up that block of chocolate and eat the whole thing.

-In all the examples they gave of the type of food people were pigging out on, it was junk food.
+In all the examples the type of food people were pigging out on was junk food.
 McDonalds, KFC, commercial chocolate, cakes, biscuits, and ice cream were some examples.
 Never once do you hear the story… and she was so upset she ate five bowls of salad and a whole watermelon.

 I love the work of Esther Hicks and the Law of Attraction theories because they simply resonate with me.
-I find myself going, “oh yeah, that’s what happens to me!” all the way through her stuff and the alternative ways to think are easy to apply and mostly common sense, once it’s pointed out to you!
-Derrrr!
+I find myself going, “oh yeah, that’s what happens to me!” all the way through her stuff.
+The alternative ways to think are easy to apply and mostly common sense, once it’s pointed out to you.

 Everyone’s lives are busy you know?
 Darting here and there just to keep up and fit things in so you’re not missing out on anything or leaving anything undone.
 Does anyone sit under a tree in the back yard and read a book any more?
 And if they do, can they relax and enjoy it or are they feeling guilty about not being productive and feel lazy?
 I know I do.